Ph.D. in Finance

 • Degree conferral information

 Graduates of non-U.S. institutions must possess a college or university degree equivalent to a four-year U.S. bachelor’s degree.
-If admitted, international students are required to submit an official English translation of all academic credentials, along with a third-party degree verification from an agency such as SpanTran or World Education Services (WES).
+If admitted, international students are required to submit an official English translation of all academic credentials, along with a third-party degree verification from an agency such as SpanTran/TEC or World Education Services (WES).

 GMAT or GRE Scores